Every turn in life, wrong.

 Tonight, she decided, was the end of that decade.
 She lit a matchstick and held it against the white lace kitchen curtains.
-She retreated as she watched the patterns of the curtains melt into the rage of the fire.
+She retreated while watching the patterns of the curtains melt into the rage of fire.

 She walked away.
 Away from the kitchen, out of the house.
 As she disappeared into the dark of the night, a hysterical laughter ripped her body.